beckigreen/infections-neuroimaging/README.md

 ## Background

-This repo contains analysis code for the preprint [Common infections and neuroimaging markers of dementia in three UK cohort studies](https://doi.org/10.1101/2023.07.12.23292538) - _Green et al_ 2023.
+This repo contains analysis code for the manuscript [Common infections and neuroimaging markers of dementia in three UK cohort studies](https://doi.org/10.1002/alz.13613) published in _Alzheimer's & Dementia_.

 #### Repo structure: